InEngine-NET/InEngine.NET/docs-src/commands.md

 Download the InEngine binary distribution, from the [GitHub Releases](https://github.com/InEngine-NET/InEngine.NET/releases) page, that matches the version of the InEngine.Core package you included.

-Copy your project's DLLs into the same directory as inengine.exe.
+Copy your project's DLLs into the Plugins subdirectory included in the binary distribution.
+Add your plugin to the ["Plugins" list in appsettings.config](configuration) at the root of the binary distribution.

-Run your command...
+Run your command:

 ```bash
 inengine.exe -pMyCommandPlugin my-command
 ```

-## Discover Command Plugins
+## View Available Plugins

-Run inengine.exe without any arguments to see a list of plugins.
+Run inengine.exe without any arguments to see a list of plugins:

 ```text
   ___       _____             _              _   _ _____ _____
  |_ _|_ __ | ____|_ __   __ _(_)_ __   ___  | \ | | ____|_   _|
   | || '_ \|  _| | '_ \ / _` | | '_ \ / _ \ |  \| |  _|   | |